 Having already launched in Manchester and Leicester, this franchise expansion only means they will grow even bigger.
 As well as having a mouthwatering menu, they have their next store all lined up in Green Street, Forest Gate, which is ready to launch next month.

-The Halal brand not only sells burgers to their customers.
+The Halal brand not only sells burgers to its customers.
 Also, it has a range of wraps, sandwiches and salad bowls which includes a Chicken Blazzer Salad for just £4.49.

 Over the weekend, I was invited to the new pre-launch opening of Burgerbase.
 It was the day before the official opening date on March 15th.
-When I arrived, I was greeted nicely by the owner, where he asked me to sit wherever I wanted.
+When I arrived, I was greeted nicely by the owner, who asked me to sit wherever I wanted.
 We both had a little chat about what food is good and made sure my experience was smooth.
-This new McDonald’s inspired-looking halal joint is based in Ilford.
+This new McDonald-inspired-looking halal joint is based in Ilford.